Trigonous/NetflixSBP-Win10/Readme.md

 X button to Resume last watched or play/pause during playback
 Y button to search (only from main screen with Search icon visible)
 D-Pad to scroll on main screen or through other episodes during playback
-Start+Back together to exit, alternatively use Esc (See warning)
+Start+Back together to exit, alternatively use Esc

 The various .bmp files are necessary for the script to work; it searches the screen for the images and then clicks